The Third Annual Run, Walk and Roll for Cerebral Palsy is April 12, 2014 at Lakeview Park in Middleton, Wisconsin. Registration is now open!

 *The "Roll" in Run, Walk & Roll refers to wheelchairs, walkers, gait-trainers, and any other assistive mobility device.
 We are not set up as a biking, roller skating, or any other recreational "roll" and like any great event we have a few rules.

 We are so happy to be serving Milio's Sandwiches again this year!
-Refreshments will also be available - watch for more updates.
+Refreshments and a treat for the kids will also be available.

 Register on-line at active.com or just click the register now button on the top of this screen.
 You may also register by mail.
 Just download the registration form by clicking the Register & Volunteer tab.
 If you miss registration and would still like to participate registration will be open the morning of the event from 9-10am at Lakeview Park in Middleton, WI until we reach 500 participants.